jberkenbilt/qfs/README.md

   * When followed by `pull`, this can be used to revert a site to the state of the repo.
 * `list-versions path` -- list all known versions of file in the repository at or below a specified path.
 For this to be useful, bucket versioning should be enabled.
+  * `-time ISO-8601-date` -- list as of the given ISO 8601 date/time
+  * `-timestamp epoch time` -- list as of the timestamp given as either second or millisecond epoch time
+  * `-long` --show key and version
 * `get path` -- copy a file/directory from the repository
   * `-at-time` -- copy the version that existed at the specified timestamp
   * `-out location` -- write the output to the given location, which must not exist.